|

 code

 CLAM is a framework unifying parameter-efficient finetuning, quantization, and pruning for LLMs.
 It enables chaining of adapters with low overhead and high modularity, outperforming state-of-the-art methods by up to 6.5%.
-CLAM achieves superior trade-offs in compression and downstream performance, beating QLoRA while effectvely halving the number of active bits
+CLAM achieves superior trade-offs in compression and downstream performance, beating QLoRA while effectively halving the number of active bits.

 |